josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🔭 56.
-Training should be designed backwards from readiness
+## 61. 🔭 Training Should Be Designed Backwards From Readiness

-The sequence should therefore be:
+The sequence should be:

 ```mermaid
 flowchart LR